dherath/dherath.github.io/_posts/2017-07-15-serial-snake-robot.md

     </visual>
   </link>
 ```

-I defined four main operations for the twist motion namely **+2** and **-2** which represent the maximum/minimum twist to the left and right respectively and **+1**,**-1** which represents the twist to the left & right for half the maximum angle.
-For each cuboid I've defined a hard limit of maximum and minimum twist angles in the model description itself as shown below.
+The twist motion of the joints in the robot is numerically identified by integer values from **+2** and **-2**, that represent the maximum/minimum twist to the left and right respectively and **+1**,**-1** which represents the twist to the left & right for half the maximum angle.
+For this preliminary study, the maximum and minimum twist angles are defined as below.

 ![combined_right_left](https://raw.githubusercontent.com/dherath/WebsiteMaterial/master/2017/post_2_serial_snake_robot/jpg_serial/combined_right_left.jpg){: width="500px"}